A Return to a Beloved World

 Reeve actually packs a lot of detail into the first 50 pages of this novel.
 While it's a new world within the old world, its place feels quite natural in the scheme of things.

 The more I read of this book, the more I feel it's come into its own story about Fever and the history of her family that she is slowly discovering.
-The fact it's set in the beginning of the Traction Era has little influence on the story but it is nice to be 'in on' the history that has led to the city of London becoming the monstrous giant size it had attained by the events of the original Mortal Engines.

-Reeve's inventive use of the English language where he uses the term 'blogger' as a swear word was a lot of fun.
-All the usual puns and references to our modern world are there which all add up to classic Reeve.
+Reeve's inventive use of the English language, where he uses the term 'blogger' as a swear word, was a lot of fun.
+All the usual puns and references to our modern world are there, which all add up to classic Reeve.

 I do feel that if this is the first Mortal Engines novel you read, you might not be as thrilled with the tale as you would if you had not read about Tom and Hester's adventures prior.
 Given that Reeve has said the books should be read in the order he wrote them, this makes a lot of sense.